-Your STIHL chain saw uses an oil-gasoline mixture for fuel (see page 20).
+Your STIHL chain saw uses an oil-gasoline mixture for fuel (see chapter "Fuel" of your Owner's Manual).

 Gasoline is an extremely flammable fuel.
 Use extreme caution when handling gasoline or fuel mix.
 Do not smoke or bring any fire or flame near the fuel (ill.
-6).
+5).